Haryana dy speaker car's attack incident: Sirsa police books over 100 protesters | Law-Order

 ''They cannot be called farmers.
 I can say those who attacked looked like addicts...,'' he said.

+Gangwa also indicated that had local police acted in a timely manner the incident could have been prevented.

-State Assembly Speaker Gian Chand Gupta told reporters that everyone has a right to hold protest in a peaceful way, but no one can take law into one's hands.
+State Assembly Speaker Gian Chand Gupta told reporters that everyone has the right to hold protest in a peaceful way, but no one can take law into one's hands.

 ''The way the deputy speaker's car was attacked, the events could have taken any ugly turn..,'' Gupta said.